project-open-data/project-open-data.github.io/glossary.md

 A hub for data discovery which provides a common location that lists and links to an organization’s datasets.
 Such a hub is often located at www.example.com/data.  —*[source](http://project-open-data.github.io/policy-memo/)*

+### Data Asset

+A collection of data elements or datasets that make sense to group together.
+Each community of interest identifies the Data Assets specific to supporting the needs of their respective mission or business functions.
+Notably, a Data Asset is a deliberately abstract concept.
+A given Data Asset may represent an entire database consisting of multiple distinct entity classes, or may represent a single entity class.  -*[source](http://project-open-data.github.io/implementation-guide/#footnote-1)*

 ### Dataset

 A dataset is an organized collection of data.
 The most basic representation of a dataset is data elements presented in tabular form.
 Each column represents a particular variable.
 Each row corresponds to a given value of that column's variable.
 A dataset may also present information in a variety of non-tabular formats, such as an extensible mark-up language (XML) file, a geospatial data file, or an image file, etc.  —*[source](http://www.data.gov/glossary)*